lenskit/java.lenskit.org/releases/lenskit-2.1.md

 -   Fixed escaping of GraphViz output (#issue(528)).

--   The evaluator now has Top-*N* precision and recall support.
+-   Added several Top-*N* metrics (precision and recall, mean reciprocal rank).

 -   We have rewritten the evaluator metrics to be easier to write and test.